dcorre/pyGRBaglow/docs/installation.rst

 It requires a compiler because of the usage of cython and openmp.

-On MacOs, you can install llvm and libomp:
+On MacOs, if it fails check if you have installed llvm and libomp.
+Otherwise intall them:

 .. code-block:: console